|

 English and of the Queen’s English visualize this

 conundrum properly is by way of Superman.
-To the average
+To the

 Language disagreements aside, Americans are a strange